khimo/khimo.github.io/bli-guides/_ideas/howto-siri-shortcuts.md

     <p>You can go to the Shortcuts settings to change the name, this is important as it will what you will tell Siri to do.</p>
   </li>
   <li>
   <p>Add a Text action.
-In this action, enter your BLI credentials in the format: <em>user:password</em>.
+In this action, enter your BLI's credentials in the format: <em>user:password</em>.
 Make sure to use a regular user; <b>admin is not allowed</b>.
 You can create a regular user from your BLI admin panel.</p>
   </li>
   <li>
     <p>Add a Base64 Encode action after the Text action which contains the credentials, and a line should connect the two.
 Selecte Encode, and None in Line Breaks.</p>